mjp41/cpython/Doc/regions.md

 ### Phase 2: `make_globals_immutable`

-This requires a function that makes all global objects deeply immutable.
+A function that makes all global objects deeply immutable.

 ### Phase 3: Explicit regions

-This requires

 * Adding a field to the object header to represent the region.
 * A new object type to represent regions.
-* An operation to promote an object into an explicit region.
+* An operation to promote an object into a region.
-* This requires tracking the number of references from local objects to an explicit region (as described above) called the "local reference count", LRC.
+* This requires tracking the number of references from local objects to a region (as described above) called the "local reference count", LRC.

 ### Phase 4: Write barrier

-This requires a write-barrier that ensures the explicit region is maintained.
+A write-barrier that ensures the region's local reference count is maintained.

-There are N cases to consider (that may overlap):
+The following cases (that may overlap) need to be handled:

-* Changing a reference from a "local object" from an "explicit region", then we need to remove a reference from the LRC.
+* Changing a reference from a "local object" from into a "region", then we need to remove a reference from the LRC.
-* Changing a reference from a "local object" to an "explicit region", then we need to add a reference to the LRC.
+* Changing a reference from a "local object" to point into a "region", then we need to add a reference to the LRC.
-* Creating a reference from an "explicit region" to a "local object", then we need to promote the local object to the explicit region.
-This may fail if the local object can reach a different explicit region.
+* Creating a reference from an object in a "region" to a "local object", then we need to promote the local object to also be in that region.
+  This may fail if the local object can reach a different region.

 ### Phase 5: Send/consume